CartilaGen Wins Pappajohn Iowa Entrepreneurial Venture Competition And Receives $25,000 Award

 “We’re very excited to receive this recognition from the premier startup competition within the State of Iowa,” said Jaison Marks, MSE/MSF Candidate, CEO and Co-Founder of CartilaGen.
 “The award money will assist us in preparing our FDA IND submission, which has the direct benefit of expediting our clinical trial initiation date.
 We are very optimistic about the potential impact of our technology and quite keen to begin initial human testing.”

 A privately held, Iowa-based company, CartilaGen is developing an intra-articular injection of a small-molecule drug capable of preventing post-traumatic osteoarthritis.
 CartilaGen’s solution aims to provide an unprecedented disease-modifying treatment to an area of medicine that has been particularly devoid of any efficacious preventative or curative therapies.
-For more information, visit or contact .
+For more information, visit www.cartilagen.com or contact firstname.lastname@example.org.